 If possible, try to fit in some kind of physical activity during the day.
 Aim for at least 30 minutes a day and make sure it’s something you enjoy doing.
 For example, if you are an avid cyclist, try to get out and ride your bike or if you like to swim, go for a dip in the pool.
 Exercise is not only good for your body but also helps clear your mind and improve mental clarity.
 Even if you don’t have time to do an intense workout session, simple activities such as taking the stairs instead of using the elevator or going for a quick walk can help keep you active throughout the day.

 With a few simple lifestyle changes, you can stay healthy and productive while working at the computer for long hours.
 Invest in proper ergonomic equipment, take regular breaks, and make sure to eat healthily and exercise regularly.
+You can even track your macros for proper nutrition.
 By following these tips, you should be able to enjoy your work while avoiding any physical or mental strain.
 If you suffer from chronic pain due to computer use, it is important to consult with a doctor before making any drastic changes in your lifestyle or routine.